thenixar/AR-workshop/README.md

 5.Discussion on platforms for building AR apps

-6. plan for the next day
+6.plan for the next day

 Day 2